emad-elsaid/inbox/README.md

 - Open `https://your-ip-address:3000/receive.html` on the receiver machine
 - Choose the camera from the list on the sender and press `start` button
 - The receiver should display the camera shortly after

-## How to use it

-- You can replace the `public` directory with any other html+js code that needs signaling server and use this as http server and signaling server
-- You can run it as signaling server and have another server serving your html/js/css that then connects to this signaling server from the client side.

 ## Benchmarks